ShenLiuuuu/ID2223/ML_Proj/readme.md

 ## Usage Instructions
 1. Configure the `config.ini` file to ensure the correct API keys are provided.
-2. Run `dailyDataPipeline.py` to automatically download and process daily data.
+2. Install `requirements.txt`
-3. Use `mergeData.ipynb` or `interaction.ipynb` for data analysis and model training.
+3. Use `mergeData.ipynb` for data analysis and model training.
 4. Run `XgisTruePredict.ipynb` to test the prediction model under specific conditions.
+5. Configure Github Action and periodical run `dailyDataPipeline.py` to automatically download and process daily data.
+6. `interaction.ipynb`需要补充

 ---

-## Future Improvements
-- Improve the accuracy of the prediction model, especially under extreme weather conditions.
-- Enhance the user interface to provide more intuitive delay information.
-- Expand support to include public transportation systems in other regions.